-7 minutes read -
+7 min read

 Written by

-Highlights: Let’s be clear from the start: as much as society likes to tell us the opposite, productivity does not equal happiness.
+Summary: Let’s be clear from the start: as much as society likes to tell us the opposite, productivity does not equal happiness.
 But why then, when we’re unproductive and putting things off, are we so unhappy?
 What is the real root of this feeling of dissatisfaction that comes when we procrastinate?
 And if we understand why we procrastinate, can we use that knowledge and understanding to stop procrastinating and ultimately live happier and more fulfilled?

 Tim Urban, whose research on the procrastinator in all of us has launched his TED Talk to the podium as the 4th most viewed TED Talk of all time, has a humorous answer to this question.

-Inside the Mind of a Master Procrastinator
+Inside the mind of a master procrastinator

-When 34 year old Tim Urban was asked to do a TED Talk in early 2016, he thought and thought about what his topic would be.
+When 34-year-old Tim Urban was asked to do a TED Talk in early 2016, he thought and thought about what his topic would be.
 He realized that after writing a humorous and light-hearted blog post about procrastination on his blog Wait But Why, he received responses from people who were deeply affected by procrastination.

-So, what better to write a last minute TED Talk on than… procrastination?
+So, what better to write a last-minute TED Talk on than… procrastination?

 As of the date of writing, his humorous TED Talk discussing the very real impacts of procrastination on our lives is in the fourth most viewed TED Talk of all time, with 58.9 million views.
-The popularity of this talk is for good reason: its humor and insight is relatable to everyone, and if you let it, can truly improve your life.
+The popularity of this talk is for good reason: its humor and insight are relatable to everyone, and if you let it, can truly improve your life.

 We can’t fix a problem if we don’t know what the problem is, and much less so if we don’t even acknowledge that it’s there.
 When we are conscious of the reasons we are procrastinating on life’s big (and small) circumstances, we can take action to change our feelings and live better.